 The Board may elect to employ certain certificated individuals on a part-time basis, as needed.
-Part-time certificated employees will be contracted as a percentage of full-time employment.
+Part-time certificated employees will be contracted on a class-by-class basis, not as a percentage of full-time employment.
 Part-time employees will not be provided the benefits provided to full-time employees.
-In addition, part-time certificated employees who do not teach at least 17 hours per week will not be eligible for pension benefits.
+In addition, part-time certificated employees who do not teach at least four hours per day will not be eligible for pension benefits.